Whitsun Reef: Topography

 The reef is V-shaped with an area of about 10 km2.
-Until at least 1990s it was submerged most of the time and was visible above the water only during the low tide, at other times the reef could be detected due to the pattern of breaking waves.
-At the end of the 20th century small sand dunes had developed on the reef making a territorial claim possible (an International Court of Justice judgment in 2012 stated that “low-tide elevations cannot be appropriated").
-The development of the dunes could have occurred naturally, but the rumors had it that the island was being built up by Vietnam and China.
+Until at least the 1990s, it was above the water only during low tide; at other times the reef could be detected by the pattern of breaking waves.
+At the end of the 20th century, small sand dunes had developed on the reef making a territorial claim possible (an International Court of Justice judgment in 2012 stated that “low-tide elevations cannot be appropriated").
+The development of the dunes could have occurred naturally, but it was rumoured that the island was being built up by Vietnam and China.

 Territorial disputes

-As of 2016, the reef was unclaimed, the reports to the contrary (Chinese control) were based on a confusion.
+As of 2016, the reef was unclaimed; reports to the contrary (Chinese control) were based on a confusion.
 However, due to the reef's strategic importance it was expected that the reef would be occupied "soon".

-On 21 March 2021, about 220 Chinese fishing ships were moored at the reef, ostensibly taking shelter due to the sea conditions.
-The Philippines considers the reef to be a part of its exclusive economic zone and continental shelf, and protested the Chinese presence.
-Vietnam which also claims the reef as part of its territory also protested against Chinese presence in the area.
+On 21 March 2021, about 220 Chinese fishing ships were moored at the reef ostensibly taking shelter due to the sea conditions.
+The Philippines considers the reef to be within its exclusive economic zone and continental shelf and protested the Chinese presence.
+Vietnam, which also claims the reef, also protested against Chinese presence in the area.